 Photo courtesy Cleveland Memory Project

-Last year, for the first time since 1958, visitors were allowed to roll through the middle of the park campus to take in recreations of vintage light displays.
-However, with long wait times and backups cited as an issue, this year sees a return of the traditional display just outside of the gates.
+Two years ago, for the first time since 1958, visitors were allowed to roll through the middle of the park campus to take in recreations of vintage light displays.
+However, with long wait times and backups cited as an issue, this year once again sees a return of the traditional display just outside of the gates and down Noble Road.

-In the works for months, more than 500,000 light bulbs are used to make the displays a reality.
-Expect to also see a replica of the National Tree, which GE has lit for the last 56 years in Washington, D.C.
+In the works for months, more than 500,000 LED light bulbs are used to make this year's Deck the Halls-themed displays a reality.
+Expect to also see a replica of the National Tree, which GE has lit for the last 57 years in Washington, D.C., along with a large, red ornament selfie station.

 While you're waiting for the festivities to begin, take a walk down memory lane with vintage Nela Park holiday lighting photos right here.